agentos-project/agentos/documentation/index.rst

 AgentOS: a learning agent platform
 ==================================

-AgentOS is an open source **python API and a command line interface** for building, running, and sharing learning agents.
+AgentOS is an open source **Python API and a command line interface** for building, running, and sharing learning agents.
 AgentOS is licensed under the Apache License, Version 2.0.